Legal Brief Writing Services for Litigators

 Memoranda of Law

-Internal memoranda of law for case-strategy use, settlement-position memos, demand-letter supporting memos, and memoranda of points and authorities for filings that require them under California Code of Civil Procedure § 1010 or analogous state rules.
+Internal memoranda of law for case-strategy use, settlement-position memos, demand-letter supporting memos, and memoranda of points and authorities for filings that require them under California Rules of Court, rule 3.1113 or analogous state rules.

 Reply & Opposition Briefs